SEO for Sydney Restaurants

 Schema Markup: Ready-to-Use Code

-Restaurant Schema (Required)
+Restaurant Schema (Recommended)

 <script type="application/ld+json">